 - Your need to “fix” them.
 It is not our role to fix anyone.
 We will not have the perfect words that will magically heal them overnight.
 The grieving process takes time.
 It is during this time that we, as friends and supporters, must relinquish our need to somehow make it all better.
 We cannot make their loss disappear.
 They must grieve in a way that is healthy and unique to them.

 - Your criticism about their process.
 Their grieving process is unique.
 Yes, there are commonalities among those who have experienced loss, but even in those grieving steps, there is uniqueness.
-It is important that we don’t push them through their process to quickly or criticize how they are handling each step of the process.
-Normal grieving can includes denial, anger, and ultimately, healing.
+It is important that we don’t push them through their process too quickly or criticize how they are handling each step of the process.
+Normal grieving can include denial, anger, and ultimately healing.
 Don’t be critical if they don’t say the right thing during this time.

 - Your need to compare their process to others.
 Their process is their own.
 It may look different than how you handled the loss of your mother.
 It is important that you allow your friend to grieve without comparing their experience to yours or others.
 Personality types and varying life experiences can drastically impact one’s ability to process grief and loss

 - Your need to reference God’s will.
 Listen, even the most devout of Christians can go through a mourning period that leaves them questioning God.
 It doesn’t mean their faith is forever lost.
 It means they are processing the loss.
 Imagine if your son was killed in a motorcycle accident.
 Put yourself in their shoes.
 Would it empower and encourage you during such a tragic loss, if someone referenced to you how it was God’s will for it to happen?
 Would such a statement cause you to draw close to the Lord?
 A healthier alternative may be to give your friend a card with an encouraging Scripture regarding the Lord’s promise to be close to the brokenhearted.

 While there are some things that it is important to avoid when helping friends during a grieving process, there are also several things you can do.
 These five things can help a grieving friend: